 5 Ways to Reduce Your Intake of Diet Soda

-1. Don’t quit cold turkey!
 Cut back slowly to avoid caffeine withdrawal.
-For 2-3 weeks….each time you consider having a diet soda during the day, consider alternating the diet soda with a naturally flavored sparkling water.
+For 2-3 weeks….each time you consider having a soda during the day, consider alternating the diet soda with a naturally flavored sparkling water.
 It is going to take time.

-2. Try something new.
-Whether it is the fizz, sweet flavor, caffeine buzz, or refreshing sensation that draws you cold diet soda, you can trick your mind and taste buds.
+Whether it is the fizz, sweet flavor, caffeine buzz, or refreshing sensation that draws you to a cold diet soda, you can trick your mind and taste buds.
 Consider an alternative such as sparkling water or naturally carbonated, sugar-free fruit beverages, seltzer with a splash of juice.

-4. Make it less accessible.
-Stop buying diet soda by the case.
+Stop buying by the case.
 If you walk to the vending machine every afternoon for a pick me up, take a different route.
 Consider a short walk for the sake of a walk to re-energize your mind, body, and spirit.
-Take only enough pocket change to work for one diet soda.
-Consider using diet soda only on special occasions.
+Take only enough pocket change to work for one soda.
+Consider drinking this only on special occasions.

-5. Rethink your reason for drinking diet soda.
 Most people believe that drinking diet soda, will cut calories from their daily intake.
-A nutrition scientist at Purdue University, Richard Mattes, says that most diet-soda drinkers assume they’re allowed to indulge in more calories because they are drinking diet soda.
+A nutrition scientist at Purdue University, Richard Mattes, says that most diet-soda drinkers assume they’re allowed to indulge in more calories because they are drinking something ‘diet’.
 Don’t get caught up in this mentality.
-Excess calorie intake from foods and beverages can put persons at risk for weight gain and associated health problems.
+Excess calorie intake from foods and beverages can put persons at risk for weight gain as well as associated health problems.